 A little over a year ago, I extended my two-week work-trip to include a week of holidaying in New York City.
 Looking back, I have mixed feelings.
 I think I visited the urban delight at a wrong time – a bitter winter, snow days, apprehension in the air due to recent political events are just a few things to list out.
 On the plus side, I reconnected with distant family, learnt the value of relationships, realized the true meaning of home, and made decent use of an opportunity to travel to a new place.

 So here’s my brief affair with New York City, minus the glitz and glamour – a grey-ish, solo holiday that taught me things that neither books nor classrooms could.
-This is also an attempt at a picturesque ode to dreams and love (you know who you are, and I hope this fulfills a promise).

 On a clear day, I took the subway from Long Island into Manhattan, and walked the length of The High Line, while freezing my butt off.
 A former railroad that has been converted into an elevated walkway-and-park, The High Line offers some semi-quiet contemplation and views that make it worth the walk.